Desiertos

 Desiertos (Spanish: "deserts") is the debut album by Chilean pop/rock band, La Ley.
 The album was the only one featuring all the original members: Beto Cuevas, Mauricio Clavería, Andrés Bobe, Luciano Rojas, and Rodrigo Aboitiz.
 Due to inner problems with the producer, only 500 copies of the album were released.
 Following the band's success, the album has become a highly sought-after item by fans.

 Only one single was released from the album, the song "Desiertos" (although the song "Espina Feroz" was considered for release as the first single).

+The album underwent a remastering process between 2024 and 2025 and released on 30 of April 2026.

 Backstory

 In early 1988, La Ley's main singer, Shia Arbulú, left the band after some unnoticed demos, returning to her native country of Spain.
 Rodrigo Aboitiz and Andrés Bobe were soon joined by bassist Luciano Rojas and drummer Mauricio Claveria.
 However, the group lacked a main vocalist and decided to try a saxophonist named Iván Delgado.
 They soon realized that he was not the right man for the job and decided to part ways with him.

 At this time, Beto Cuevas was touring Chile to meet the country where he was born.
 Cueva's sister knew Clavería's sister, and Clavería decided to tell the band that Cuevas was his cousin, so he could get a chance.
 They quickly realized that Cuevas was their man and decided to include him in the band, which solidified the original group.

 After the formation of the group, they were invited to record their first album.
 The composition was done almost entirely by Bobe, with the participation of Cuevas on the lyrics of one song, and with some collaboration from the other members in the final phase.
 Soon, 500 copies of the album were released.
 However, the producer of the album, Carlos Fonseca, and the band got into a legal battle.
 Since they lacked a contract, the band left him.